ska-telescope/skampi/docs/src/deployment/helm.rst

 ----------------------

 In some cases you may want to alter the settings applied in the chart.
-E.g To set the webjive chart to have 3 replicas of tangogql, update `values.yaml` to the following:
+E.g To set the taranta chart to have 3 replicas of tangogql, update `values.yaml` to the following:

 .. code-block:: console

-   webjive:
+   taranta:
     tangogql:
      replicas: 3